303-494-3000

 What actions must Colorado landlords and property managers take after passage of the new state law known as House Bill 19-1106?

-I. Rental Application Fee Disclosure

 II.
+Rental Application Fee Disclosure

+III.
 Rental Application Fee Receipt

-III.
+IV.
 Rental Application Denial Letter

-Third, a Landlord is required to provide any denied prospective tenant with notice of such denial.
+A Landlord is required to provide any denied prospective tenant with notice of such denial.
 Not only must the Landlord provide the denied prospective tenant with notice of the denial, but it must also explain the reason for the denial.
-The Rental Application Denial Letter included in the RAFA Compliance Packet includes ‘check-the-box’ options individually tailored to HB 1106 and other state and federal laws so that the Landlord can quickly and efficiently process and distribute each required denial letter.
+The Rental Application Denial Letter included in the RAFA Compliance Packet includes ‘check-the-box’ options individually tailored to RAFA and other state and federal laws so that the Landlord can quickly and efficiently process and distribute each required denial letter.
 The RAFA Compliance Packet also includes an Adverse Action Addendum for use when a Landlord denies a prospective tenant for particular reasons that, by law, require the provision of additional information.

-IV.
-Rental Application Fee Refund Receipt
+V. Rental Application Fee Refund Receipt

 Lastly, HB 1106 requires that a Landlord refund to a prospective tenant all unused portions of the rental application fee.
-If the Landlord does not use the entire rental application fee in processing the rental application, then it can utilize the Rental Application Fee Refund Receipt included in the RAFA Compliance Packet to close the loop on HB 1106 compliance.
+If the Landlord does not use the entire rental application fee in processing the rental application, then it can utilize the Rental Application Fee Refund Receipt included in the RAFA Compliance Packet to close the loop on RAFA compliance.

 [1] C.R.S. § 38-12-902(2) defines “Landlord” as an owner, manager, lessor, or sublessor of a dwelling unit.
 C.R.S. § 38-12-902(1) defines “Dwelling Unit” as a structure or the part of a structure that is used as a home, residence, or sleeping place.